mphowardlab/mphowardlab.github.io/index.md

 {% capture text %}

-We use multiscale modeling, computer simulations, and fundamental chemical engineering concepts to develop new scientific understanding and solutions to engineering challenges in soft materials.
+We use multiscale modeling and computer simulations to shorten the time and reduce the cost of designing soft materials

 {%
   include button.html